Kebnekaise South Peak Shrinks 1.5 Meters This Year

 During the warm last year, the large Swedish glaciers shrank with record levels.

-Thanks to a cooler summer, the decrease was slightly lower this year – but it is still a decline, notes Nina Kirchner, who is a professor of glaciology and head of the Tarfala research station at Stockholm University.
+Thanks to a cooler summer, the decrease was somewhat lower this year – but it is still a decline, notes Nina Kirchner, who is a professor of glaciology and head of the Tarfala research station at Stockholm University.

 We had not counted on them growing, it's not on the map.
 But we hoped it would be less negative than last year and that's what happened, she says.